Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Implementing a customer feedback loop can help your team understand and respond to customer needs more effectively.
 Encourage your agents to ask for feedback after interactions and use this information to improve service delivery.
 Monitoring key performance indicators (KPIs) such as customer satisfaction scores (CSAT), Net Promoter Scores® (NPS), and first-call resolution rates can provide valuable insights into how well your team is building trust.

-That validation helps to reinforce your team’s hard work, deeping a healthy internal culture.
+That validation helps to reinforce your team’s hard work, deepening a healthy internal culture.
 Speaking of culture, creating an internal culture centered around customer love, advocacy, and even “customer obsession” is foundational to trust building.

 But as a CX leader, you must also factor in ways to highlight your team members’ success in putting customers first.
 This could involve recognizing and rewarding team members who exemplify customer-first values.
 For example, a monthly “Customer Hero” award can highlight and incentivize exceptional service.